systelab/systelab-angular-doc/README.md

   - Do suffix a RoutingModule class name with RoutingModule.
   - Do end the filename of a RoutingModule with -routing.module.ts.

+#### Folders names
+  - Create folders named for the feature they represent.
+  - Do use dashed-case or kebab-case for feauture names.
+  - When a folder grows to contain more than 7 files, start to consider creating a folder for them.
+Your threshold may be different, so adjust as needed.

 ### Components

 #### Components as elements